4 Paths to Service-Led Growth

 Build from professional services

-Leading professional services firms are moving to execute on a service-led growth strategy.
+Leading professional services firms are moving to execute a service-led growth strategy.
 This is most evident at the big strategy consulting firms.
 We have written about how McKinsey is doing this elsewhere (Why services companies discount software).
 All of the major strategy firms are taking this approach, from BCG Omnia and Bain to Simon Kucher.
 There are other approaches though.

 In some cases, professional associations are supporting this transition by providing software platforms to their members.
-This particularly common in accounting, where in the United States the for-profit arm of the Certified Public Accountants, cpa.com, has partnered with a number of software vendors to provide its members with a long-tail of subscription services.
+This is particularly common in accounting, where in the United States the for-profit arm of the Certified Public Accountants, cpa.com, has partnered with a number of software vendors to provide its members with a long-tail of subscription services.
 Other professional associations are likely to follow suit.

 This strategy is not always successful of course.
 The iconic architecture firm Gehry Partners attempted to spin out its parametric software solutions (which were built on underlying software from Dassault) as Gehry Technologies.
 They even raised private equity funding to support this.
 Gehry Technologies was not able to reach escape velocity as an independent company and was eventually merged into Trimble Consulting.
 A more focused, service-led growth approach, rather than an attempt to become a pure software company, might have been a more successful strategy.